-- Less Resources Used: Virtual DRaaS uses scalable infrastructure and allows virtual access of assets with little or no hardware and software costs.
+- Fewer Resources Used: Virtual DRaaS uses scalable infrastructure and allows virtual access of assets with little or no hardware and software costs.
 As a result, you should see cost savings in software licenses and hardware.
 Organizations that have a DRaaS provider do not have to worry about backup servers, as the provider will be supported by a 100 percent redundant world-class data center facility.

 - 100 Percent Uptime: Your business can never be sure when a disaster might occur.
 If one does, how much downtime is acceptable?
 Every second the power is out or your servers fail, means huge financial and reputational losses for your organization.
 With a DRaaS solution in place, you do not have to worry about this.
 With LightEdge as your DRaaS provider, we have uninterruptible power supplies (UPS) and backup diesel generators.
 We are also equipped with multiple power feeds that provides a redundant loop connectivity to ensure 100 percent uptime.

 - Flexibility: Compared to other traditional methods of backup, DRaaS provides more flexibility for your organization.
-Any enterprise using DRaaS solutions can select from a variety of recovery services, depending on their specific business need.
+Any enterprise using DRaaS solutions can select from a variety of recovery services, depending on their specific business needs.
 These can include workplace recovery, managed storage, data protection, and others.

 - Support: Your DRaaS provider should be there 24/7/365.
 No matter what, they should have a live technician ready to answer questions or provide technical support – no exceptions.
 LightEdge’s facilities have 24/7/365 access to our Network Operations Center (NOC) technicians that provide onsite support with the highest levels of security and reliability.
 Our business continuity services are available when you need it most.

 What could be bad about being overly prepared for any disaster?
 Unfortunately, the biggest disadvantage to DRaaS is selecting a provider.
 What if you put your trust in the wrong provider?

 It’s also important to define recovery time and recovery point objectives in your SLA with a provider.
 Otherwise, you could experience longer than expected outages.
 Additional drawbacks include performance issues in the cloud and migration or testing issues.